boramalper/himawaripy/README.md

 # himawaripy

-#Difference from boramalper/himawaripy?

-I've added in support for the i3 desktop environment using feh now weirdo power users like me can also get beautiful south pacific imagery on their desktops

 *Put near-realtime picture of Earth as your desktop background*

 himawaripy is a Python 3 script that fetches near-realtime (10 minutes delayed)